giantswarm/docs/src/content/reference/kubectl-gs/template-appcatalog.md

 - `--description` - Description of the purpose of the catalog.
 - `--url` - URL where the helm repository lives.
 - `--owner` - organization, owning tenant cluster.
 Must be configured with existing organization in installation.
-- `--logo` - tenant cluster AWS region.
-Must be configured with installation region.
+- `--logo` - URL of the catalog logo image.

 Example command: